-@ your username @ your server
+@ username @ server

 Your address is visible on your profile page, just below your profile picture and display name.